 - Use the IET Planning Tool on the Career, Technical, and Adult Education (CTAE) professional development page for an IET planning template.

 Planned IET & IELCE Programs in Virginia for 2023-2024

-Click on the IET by Industry and IET Map buttons to learn more about planned IET & IELCE programs in Virginia for the 2022-2023 year, including information on who’s offering IET, what industries and credentials they are targeting, and who their partners are.
+Click on the IET by Industry and IET Map buttons to learn more about planned IET & IELCE programs in Virginia for the 2023-2024 year, including information on who’s offering IET, which industries and credentials they are targeting, and who their partners are.